Publications/Reviews

 SYNOPSIS – 2017: Monica M. Jackson, Hellenistic Gold Jewellery in the Benaki Museum, Athens, ISSN 1109-4109: ISBN 978-960-476-224-8.
 176 pages; 113 catalogue illustrations in colour; 68 photographs, illustrations and drawings – 95% in colour.
 Publishers: Benaki Museum 10th Supplement; The Australian Archaeological Institute at Athen

 This book focuses on the nature and role of gold jewellery in the Hellenistic period, with its complex web of interconnections and broad geographical scope.
 It significantly changes the way we think about Hellenistic jewellery by focusing on the craftsmen as individuals.
 The first chapter traces the history of the Greek expatriates in the cosmopolitan city of Alexandria Egypt during the late 19th - early 20th centuries - where the collecting instincts of Antonis Benakis founder of the Benaki Museum in Athens were shaped.
-The following chapter discusses the rise of the Macedonian kingdom and its successor dynasties, a technologically innovative period when precious metal working reached its peak.
+The following chapter discusses the rise of the Macedonian kingdom and its successor dynasties, a technologically innovative period when precious metal working peaked.
 Chapter III discusses a selection of seven pieces from the collection, the stories of which are traced using rich comparative material.
 Those examined with the optical microscope provided compelling evidence that individual jewellers may be identified by certain idiosyncrasies of technique - including one example of a goldsmith's hidden 'signature'.
 Microscopic observation is a means of communication with the goldsmith – a glimpse into his mind and imagination.

 Chapter IV analyses the techniques of manufacture, which are comprehensively described and expertly illustrated.
 Micro and miniature techniques are discussed in detail